Home > Library > Research Bias > Hindsight Bias

-Published by at July 3rd, 2023 , Revised On August 7, 2024
+Published by at July 3rd, 2023 , Revised On December 27, 2025

 What is Hindsight Bias?

-Hindsight Bias Definition
+Hindsight Bias and Overconfidence Bias

-Hindsight Bias Example
+Hindsight Bias vs Outcome Bias

 Hindsight Bias Outcome Bias

 It focuses on the uncertainty and complexity of situations.
-It focuses on the quality and consistency of the decisions
+It focuses on the quality and consistency of the decisions.

 What are the Causes of Hindsight Bias?

-• Need for Overestimation
+1. Need for overestimation

 The main cause of hindsight bias is the need for overestimation.
 People usually want to exaggerate their knowledge and skills when an event happens.
 They want to show they have more knowledge, which is how they knew it would happen.
 They even exaggerate their previous perspectives to make them relevant to the known results.

-• Regeneration of Memory
+2. Regeneration of memory

 Motivation could also cause hindsight bias.
 When people exaggerate their information about an event and change it according to the present reality, they try to show themselves more foresighted and smart in front of the world.
 This pursuit of motivation causes them to commit hindsight bias.

-What are the Effects of Hindsight Bias?
+What Are the Effects of Hindsight Bias?

 How to Avoid Hindsight Bias?

-Tip 1: Journal All Your Decisions
+Tip 1: Journal all your decisions

-The first tip to avoid hindsight bias is to journal all your decisions.
-You should write down all the decisions you made from day one.
+The first tip to avoid hindsight bias is to keep a journal of all your decisions.
+Write down all the decisions you made from day one.
 Write about the causes and effects, problems and solutions.
-When something unexpected happens, it allows you to review your journal and significantly helps you overcome hindsight bias.

-Tip 2: Memorise Your Original Judgements
+Tip 2: Memorise your original judgements

 Another tip to avoid hindsight bias is to memorise all your original judgements.
-When you memorise all your original judgements about a particular event, you can easily remind them after the event commences.
+When you memorise all your original judgements about a particular event, you can easily remind yourself after the event commences.
 It will significantly help you to avoid hindsight bias.

-Tip 3: Examine Different Point-of-Views
+Tip 3: Examine different points of view

 According to research, it’s essential to examine and seek different points of view whenever you commit a bias.
 In the case of hindsight bias, you should know what could’ve happened instead of what has happened.
 When you examine different scenarios, you can see a clear picture of the story.